-2. Formula Evaluation
+2. Ingredients Evaluation

-Considering the legislation is "positive", importers must ensure the Brazilian Government (GoB) permits the entry of their product.
+Brazilian legislation is "positive", which means that only products (including additives, colorings, preservatives, etc) that are authorized by Brazilian regulations are allowed to enter the market.
+Therefore, the importer must ensure the Brazilian Government (GoB) permits the entry of the foreign product.
 All ingredients contained in food or beverage items should meet GoB specifications and tolerance levels.
 For that, the Identity and Quality Standard (PIQ) established by MAPA and ANVISA must be followed.